E-xyza/Exonerate/bench/reports/gpt-bench.md

 end
 ```

-GPT-4 will Note that `validate/1` will return `:error` when confronted with a string, even
+Note that `validate/1` will return `:error` when confronted with a string, even
 though the JSONSchema spec says that the `maxItems` filter should not apply, defaulting to
 successful validation.